ssp21/ssp21-spec/ssp21.md

 Symmetric keys in this this section use the following abbrevations:

-* CK - a *chaining key* used as an intermediate key and later stretched into two session keys
-* AK - an *authentication key* used to authenticate both parties prior to final session key derivation
+* ak - an *authentication key* used to authenticate both parties prior to final session key derivation
-* MOSK - Master to outstation session key
+* txsk - transmit session key
-* OMSK - Outstation to master session key
+* rxsk - receive session key

 1. The master sends the *Request Handshake Begin* message to the outstation containing an ephemeral public key, some additional metadata, and a certificate chain.